nizarf-cfai/agent-win-vm3/system_prompts/side_agent_parser.md

 ---------------------------------------------------
 SPECIAL STABILITY RULE (IMPORTANT)
 ---------------------------------------------------
-If the message is asking ABOUT lab results, such as:
+If the message is asking ABOUT lab results or data interpretation, such as:
 - “Tell me about the latest lab result”
 - “Summarize the labs”
 - “What do the labs show”

-→ ALWAYS choose "general" UNLESS the user explicitly commands retrieval (e.g., “pull lab data”).
+→ ALWAYS choose "general" UNLESS the user explicitly commands retrieval or action (“pull labs”, “schedule follow-up test”)

+If the user is considering a procedure but not explicitly instructing it → "general" If the user is directly asking to *schedule* it → "create_schedule"

 ---------------------------------------------------
 FEW-SHOT EXAMPLES (HARD ANCHORS)